emperorofmars/stf-unity/readme.md

 - main: UUID of the main asset.
 - assets: A dict of UUID -> assets pairs.
 Assets can list node UUID's and resource UUID's, depending on the asset type.
 - nodes: A dict of UUID -> node pairs.
 Nodes can have a list of components and child-node UUID's.
 - resources: A list of UUID -> resource pairs.
-Resouces can be referenced by nodes, components and assets.
+Resources can be referenced by nodes, components and assets.
 - buffers: A list of buffer UUID's in the order of the binary chunks.
 The UUID can be referenced by resources and will point to a binary buffer based on the index.

 The STF format is similar to GLTF 2.0, especially in concept, but differs in significant ways.
-Everything has an UUID.
+Everything has a UUID.
 This UUID must persist between import and export of any implementation.
 Every asset, node, component and resource has a type.
 These objects are parsed based on the type.
 If a type is not supported by an implementation, the JSON and all referenced objects have to be preserved and reexported unless manually removed.
-A file cannot be changed automatically between import and export, unless expoicitly desired by the user.
+A file cannot be changed automatically between import and export, unless explicitly desired by the user.

 Armatures are a resource.
-Armatures can be instanciated as a node of the 'STF.armature-instance' type and.
+Armatures can be instantiated as a node of the 'STF.armature-instance' type and.
 The armature-instance can be referenced by one or more mesh-instance components.

 Example: